Check out my latest prototype: Claude Tasks

 Why knowing your users has never mattered more

 In a world where anyone can build anything with AI, the scarce skill is knowing what to build.
-Research across more than 100 failed startups consistently points to the same root cause: not technical failure, not competition, but a fundamental misunderstanding of what users actually needed.
+Research across more than 300 failed startups consistently points to the same root cause: not technical failure, not competition, but a fundamental misunderstanding of what users actually needed.
 This essay examines the evidence for user understanding as the primary determinant of product success, drawing on behavioral economics, cognitive neuroscience, and business performance data.
-The argument is not that user research is useful.
-It is that its absence explains a disproportionate share of every product that has ever failed.
+User research is not a nice-to-have: its absence explains a disproportionate share of every product that has ever failed.

 Read the full essay